Shankar–Ehsaan–Loy: Later career (2007–present)

-Their first soundtrack of 2010 was Shahrukh Khan starrer My Name Is Khan.
+Their first soundtrack of 2010 was the Karan Johar's social drama My Name Is Khan.
 The soundtrack blends western bar blues and techno sounds with Indian classical styles such as Sufi and Hindustani.
-The soundtrack was well received, and they won several awards including, Star Screen Award for Best Music Director, Big Star Award For Best Music, and IIFA Award for Best Background Score.
+The soundtrack was well received, and they won several awards including the Screen Award for Best Music Director, the Big Star Award For Best Music Director, and the IIFA Award for Best Background Score, in addition to their eighth nomination for the Filmfare Award for Best Music Director.
 This was followed by Farhan Akhtar's Karthik Calling Karthik which despite getting mixed reviews from critics, went on to rule the charts.
 The track "Uff Teri Adaa" marked the debut of Loy's daughter Alyssa Mendonsa and became immensely popular.
 The next major release of the year was Sajid Khan's Housefull, which received generally favourable reviews from reviewers and the track "Oh Girl" crooned by Alyssa and Tarun Sagar topped the charts.
 Ali Zafar's Tere Bin Laden then followed, of which the song "Ullu Da Pattha" became a rage.
 The phrase was hence used for the promotion of the movie.
-Final release of 2010, was Dharma's We Are Family starring Arjun Rampal, Kajol and Kareena Kapoor.
-The album received lukewarm response, and the movie didn't do well at the box office either.
+Their final release of 2010, was Dharma Productions' We Are Family starring Kajol, Kareena Kapoor and Arjun Rampal.
+The album received mixed response, and the film was an average success at the box office either.

-2011 began with Nikhil Advani's Akshay Kumar starrer Patiala House, which was well received by all mainstream critics, though the movie didn't quite get such an enthralling reception.
+2011 began with Nikhil Advani's Akshay Kumar-starrer Patiala House, which was well received by all mainstream critics, though the movie didn't quite get such an enthralling reception.
 The following release, Excel Entertainment's Game, was met with poor reviews. the movie itself was met with extremely negative reception from the critics and turned out to be a disaster at the box office.
 They also scored music for Walt Disney's maiden Indian venture, Zokkomon.
-The music and the movie failed to generate any positive buzz.
+The music and the film failed to generate any positive buzz.

 Their first international venture, the UK movie West is West, was released on 18 February 2011.
 The music was well received by almost all the reviewers, despite the movie itself receiving reviews ranging from mixed to positive.